 - Not good for snatches – if you are going to be engaging in snatches where quick-release straps are important, then these won’t be the straps for you.

-This next pair of lifting straps are ideal if you are going to be lifting the weights over your head.
+This next pair of lifting straps is ideal if you are going to be lifting the weights over your head.
 If you are doing this and want to minimize slipped grips, then we would certainly recommend the DMoose Olympic lifting straps.

 These come with a shorter length, which is great if you don’t want any excess material hanging down and getting tangled.